 - Nose.
 The nose contains the title of and the introduction to the video.
 Frequently, a sharp drop in audience retention in the first three to five seconds occurs because the video did not meet the viewers’ expectations; because it automatically played but was unwanted; or because it irritated the viewers.

 - Body.
 The body contains the main content, ranging from just after the intro to before the outro.
-This is typically the flattest part of an engagement curve but often with a steady, if slow, decline.
+This is typically the flattest part of the engagement curve but often with a steady, if slow, decline.
 The audience reception here is affected by the pace, content, and length of the video.

 - Tail.
 The tail, which contains the outro and credits, often sees sharp drops because many viewers call it a day after watching the main content.